schlumpfling42/svelte-bootstrap-firebase-template/documentation/SetupTheProject.md

 ## Create a Svelte project
 [Here are the setup steps](./SvelteInit.md)

+Next open up VSCode and select the folder the project was created in.

 ![Initial project files](./InitialProjectFiles.png)

 * [`package.json`](./01_InitialProjectFiles/package.json) This is the central configuration file for node and npm.
 It contains packages that are being used and run/build instructions.